 Calf pain can often occur during physical activities like running or exercise classes.

 Experiencing calf pain during exercise can make us anxious that we have torn a muscle.
-However, if the pain we experience during exercise recovers quickly or is only felt during exercise, it is unlikely that this would be a muscle tear.
+But, if the pain you experience during exercise quickly recovers or is only felt during exercise, it may not be a muscle tear.
 This is more likely to be due to muscle overload, also known as biomechanical overload syndrome.

-A calf muscle tear involves a structural change within the muscle which will be felt acutely and continuously whenever the muscle is contracted or stretched until the structure has healed.
-Calf tear symptoms of pain would be experienced not just during exercise but after exercise when the muscle was required to work.
+A calf muscle tear involves a structural change in the muscle.
+This pain feels intense and continuous when the muscle contracts or stretches until it has healed.
+Calf tear pain symptoms are experienced not only during exercise but after exercise when the muscle is required to work.

 Biomechanical Overload Syndrome

-Treating biomechanical overload syndrome of the calf muscle involves reducing your exercise load to a level where pain is not provocative and strengthening the calf muscle to improve its capacity to load.
-Muscles which are involved in propulsion (Glutes, Hamstrings and Quadriceps) should also be strengthened to ensure that the calf is not having to work any harder to compensate for a lack of contribution from these muscles.
+Treating calf muscle overload involves reducing your exercise load to a level where there is no pain and strengthening your calf muscle to improve its load capacity.
+You should also strengthen muscles involved in propulsion (Glutes, Hamstrings and Quadriceps).
+This ensures that the calf is not having to work any harder to make up for a lack of contribution from these muscles.

 Author